annotation/stam/extensions/stam-query/README.md

 Here we explicitly select sentences with a particularly annotated text in it.
 Both named variables *MUST* be explicitly returned in the query's result rows.

 We can also make use of explicit hierarchical relationships between annotations if these are modelled via an *AnnotationSelector*.
-The following query illustrates an alternative to the above:
+The following query illustrates an alternative to the above if sentences are modelled as an explicit annotation (composite selector with annotation selectors) on words.

 ```
 SELECT ANNOTATION ?sentence WHERE